thiviyanT/torch-rgcn/README.md

  *[A fast approximation of the Weisfeiler-Lehman graph kernel for RDF data](https://link.springer.com/content/pdf/10.1007%2F978-3-642-40988-2_39.pdf).*
  In European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, 2013.
  * `AM` from
-de Boer, V., Wielemaker, J., van Gent, J., Hildebrand, M., Isaac, A., van Ossen-bruggen, J., Schreiber, G.
+de Boer, V., Wielemaker, J., van Gent, J., Hildebrand, M., Isaac, A., van Ossenbruggen, J., Schreiber, G.
 *[Supporting linked data production for cultural heritageinstitutes: The amsterdam museum case study](https://link.springer.com/content/pdf/10.1007%2F978-3-642-30284-8_56.pdf).*
 In The Semantic Web: Research and Applications, 2012.

-##### Node Classification
+#### Link Prediction

  * `WN18` from
  Antoine Bordes, Nicolas Usunier, Alberto Garcia-Duran , Jason Weston, and Oksana Yakhnenko.